Gluten Free Buttercream Frosting

 VANILLA.
 A bit of vanilla and salt really round out the flavors here.

-MILK.
+CREAM.
 This is needed to thin the frosting if it gets too thick but also helps make it creamier.
 You can use dairy or non-dairy here.
-For a really rich flavor and consistency, you can use heavy cream.

 How to make gluten free buttercream frosting